1.When is the Financial Aid Office open?

 DRN stands for Data Release Number.
 It is the confidential four-digit number found in the upper right hand corner on the Student Aid Report (SAR).
 A financial aid applicant needs to provide the DRN when communicating with the Federal Student Aid Information Center regarding FAFSA and SAR processing.

-Your Federal Student Aid PIN is the personal identification number you use when you visit certain U.S. Department of Education Web sites.
+Your FSA ID is the username and password you use when you visit certain U.S. Department of Education Web sites.

-For example, you can use your PIN to
+For example, you can use your FSA ID to

 - sign your online Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov;

-- complete a Direct Loan Master Promissory Note at www.studentloans.gov;
+- complete a Direct Loan Master Promissory Note at studentloans.gov;

 - review what federal student aid you have received in the past by visiting the National Student Loan Data System at www.nslds.gov;